zulip/zulip/help/moderating-open-organizations.md

 ### Restrict permissions for making changes

-* Restrict who can [create streams](/help/configure-who-can-create-streams), or monitor new streams by enabling [new stream announcements](/help/configure-automated-notices#new-stream-announcements).
+* Restrict who can [create channels](/help/configure-who-can-create-channels), or monitor new channels by enabling [new channel announcements](/help/configure-automated-notices#new-channel-announcements).
 * Restrict who can [add custom emoji](/help/custom-emoji#change-who-can-add-custom-emoji).
-* Restrict who can [move messages to another stream](/help/restrict-moving-messages#configure-who-can-move-messages-to-another-stream), and set a [time limit](/help/restrict-moving-messages#set-a-time-limit-for-editing-topics) for editing topics.
+* Restrict who can [move messages to another channel](/help/restrict-moving-messages#configure-who-can-move-messages-to-another-channel), and set a [time limit](/help/restrict-moving-messages#set-a-time-limit-for-editing-topics) for editing topics.